 - I highly recommend preparing the caramel filling first in this recipe.
 This is the reason I listed it first in the recipe instructions!
 The caramel needs time to cool and set up before stuffing into your cupcakes.
 Otherwise the caramel will be way too loose and will absorb into your cupcakes instead of filling them.
 If the caramel is still a bit too loose when it comes time to fill the cupcakes, stick it in the fridge for 10-15 minutes to solidify it a bit more, then carefully spoon it into your cupcakes until the caramel reaches the top but doesn’t overflow

 - To fill your cupcakes, you can use a fancy schmancy cupcake corer, an apple corer that you probably have in the back of your kitchen drawer somewhere, or a regular ol’ knife.
 I use an apple corer.
 Wait patiently until your cupcakes have cooled.
 Then take your corer and push it straight down into the center of the cupcake to create a tunnel.
-If you are using a knife, carefully cut a small 1/2 inch circular tunnel down to the bottom or near bottom of your cupcake.
+If you are using a knife, carefully cut a small ½ inch circular tunnel down to the bottom or near bottom of your cupcake.
 I like to keep these little pieces of cupcake to nibble on while I’m frosting the cupcakes, but feel free to toss them or give your dog a little treat!

 Follow me on Pinterest for lots more recipes just like this one!
 And don’t forget to pin this recipe for later by clicking on one of the images below the recipe.
 Or, click on any of the images in this post to save to Pinterest.

 - 1 ½ cups all-purpose flour

-- 1 ½ cups cake flour (not self rising)
+- 1 ½ cups cake flour

 - 1 tablespoon baking powder

 - 1 cup unsalted butter room temperature